silvermine/dynamodb-capacity-manager/README.md

 builder.ruleConfigForIndex('MyMuchBusierThanAverageTable', 'SomeIndex', DCM.WRITE, {
    AbsoluteMaximumProvisioned: 100,
 });

+// Wildcards are supported for matching table and index names.
+Rules matched
+// using a wildcard have greater precedence than the default user rule config,
+// but less precedence than rules applied to a specific table or index. builder.ruleConfigForTable('dev-*', DCM.WRITE, {
+   AbsoluteMinimumProvisioned: 1,
+   AbsoluteMaximumProvisioned: 10,
+});

+builder.ruleConfigForIndex('dev-*', '*', DCM.WRITE, {
+   AbsoluteMinimumProvisioned: 1,
+   AbsoluteMaximumProvisioned: 10,
+});

 // now that you have all your configuration in the DCM builder, go ahead